-Based on these and other observations and analyses, there are four main trends affecting the PropTech scene in Europe to look out for:
+Based on current observations and analyses, there are four main trends affecting the PropTech scene in Europe to look out for:

 1) Digitalisation of processes